dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 </p>

-To check if you have successfully connected to your DAppNode, try opening the [DAppNode Dashboard](http://my.dappnode).
+To check if you have successfully connected to your Dappnode, try opening the [Dappnode Dashboard](http://my.dappnode).

-> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)
+> :warning: If it seems that you can't connect to your Dappnode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ### iOS